 Genetic factors

 Genetic mutations play a central role.
-Defective genes can significantly affect the normal function of cells.
+Defective genes can significantly impair the normal function of cells.

 Environmental influences